Napans host 'bear hunts' during COVID-19 quarantine

 Barrows said she recently left the house for groceries after spending more than two weeks at home.
 “I’m going to go hunt down the bears myself.”

-With three kids under age 6 and a 9-week-old puppy, Lexey Riccomini certainly has her hands full.
+With three kids younger than age 6 and a 9-week-old puppy, Lexey Riccomini has her hands full.
 But that hasn’t stopped her from joining the Napa Bear Hunt.

 “We were out on a walk and just started noticing bears,” Riccomini said.
 It got the kids’ attention, which is most appreciated, she said.